Why do I need an account?

 Also it includes fun incentives to encourage students to learn more all customised to each student needs.

 KS1.Ma2.3.b – Understand multiplication as repeated addition; understand that halving is the inverse of doubling and find one half and one quarter of shapes and small numbers of objects; begin to understand division as grouping (repeated subtraction); use vocabulary associated with multiplication and division

 Samples: Groups of 2.
-Identifying the amounts in a group.
-Rows of ten.
+Rows of 5.
+Groups of 10.
 Share 12 equally.
 Identifying fractions tutorial.

 KS1.Ma2.3.c – Develop rapid recall of number facts: know addition and subtraction facts to 10 and use these to derive facts with totals to 20, know multiplication facts for the x2 and x10 multiplication tables and derive corresponding division facts, know doubles of numbers to 10 and halves of even numbers to 20